dapopescu/academic-kickstart/content/home/about.md

 # Biography

 I am a final year PhD student in Computer Science and a Marie Curie Early-Stage Researcher in the Systems Research Group at the University of Cambridge, Computer Laboratory, and my advisor is Dr. Andrew Moore.
 I am interested in data centre networking, network measurement and programmable data planes.
-My work is funded by the EU FP7 Marie Curie ITN METRICS project.

 I studied for my undergraduate degree in Computer Science at the University Politehnica of Bucharest, Romania, where I graduated first of my class, and for my master degree in Computer Science at École Polytechnique Fédérale de Lausanne, Switzerland.